 The process of discovering, designing, and optimizing neuromorphic computers is labor-intensive and requires a highly-skilled workforce.
 In order to accelerate the development of neuromorphic computers, we created an AI-enhanced codesign tool called Modular And Multi-level MAchine Learning (MAMMAL).
 MAMMAL is capable of automatically designing simple, dendrite-like signal processing circuits and providing specifications for novel devices.
+More information can be found here.

 D.C.
 Crowder, S.G.
 Cardwell, J.D.
 Smith, AI-enhanced Codesign for Next-Generation Neuromorphic Circuits and Systems, Sandia National Labs., Albuquerque, NM, SAND 2002-13074710205,2022